EgoMoose/Rbx-PSD-UI/README.md

 ## Getting started

 Roblox PSD UI will take a `.psd` file and convert it into a format that can than be built in Roblox Studio.
-There are some limitations and things to be awared of so please see the limitations section listed below.
+There are some limitations and things to be aware of so please see the limitations section listed below.

 An example of converting a psd to Roblox might look like this: